ilya-korotya/k8s_istio/homework_3/Project/README.md

 # Istio Virtual Service

-Here I deployed three versions for `authors` services and two versions for `books` services.
+Here I deployed two versions for `authors` services, two versions for `books` services and two versions for `frontend` services.
 ## Authors:
-`Authors` deployment has v1, v2, and v3 labels. v1 and v2 use `VirtualService` with a weight destination.
+`Authors` deployment has v1 and  v2 labels. v1 and v2 version uses `VirtualService` with a weight destination.
 For v1 I set 10%, for v2 I set 90%.
-Also, If you want to send a request to deployment v3 you should use header `x-developer illia-korotia`.
 For balancing traffic between these nodes uses `RANDOM` balancer.

 ## Books:
-`Books` deployment has v1 and v2 labels.
+`Books` deployment has v1 and v2 labels. v1 and v2 version uses `VirtualService` with a weight destination.
 For v1 I set 10%, for v2 I set 90%.
 For balancing traffic between these nodes uses `ROUND_ROBIN` balancer.

+## Frontend:
+`Frontend` deployment has v1 and v2 labels.
+This deployment uses a match by a header for balancing traffic between v1 and v2.

 ## Traffic percentage:
 ![traffic_percentage](./screenshots/traffic_percentage.png "traffic_percentage")